Flat glass recycling fee

 Paying a recycling fee

-If you import flat glass and your supplier charges you the recycling fee, you do not have to pay the recycling fee to VRN yourself.
-If you are not sure if you have to pay the fee or not, you can check the VRN’s flowchart (in Dutch).
+Do you import flat glass and does your supplier charge you the recycling fee?
+You do not have to pay the recycling fee to VRN yourself.
+If you are not sure whether you have to pay the fee or not, you can check the VRN’s flowchart (in Dutch).

 Refund of recycling fee for export